top of page

 Boundaries?
 Yes.
 Self-defense?
 Of course.
 But energetic obsession with enemies?
 That’s poison.
 Every enemy is simply another version of you.

 There's zero new about any of this.
-I'm gonna pop a bible quote in here cause I like the imagery and it really conveys the point.
+I'm gonna pop a Bible quote in here because I like the imagery, and it really conveys the point.

 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.” -Matthew 7:3–5